acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/programs.md

 You can do this by pressing the Ctrl+O key combination from within Firefox.
-This will bring up a file selection dialog: navigate to the "my-first-package.xpi" file, open it and follow the prompts to install the add-on.
+This will bring up a file selection dialog: navigate to the my-first-package.xpi file, open it and follow the prompts to install the add-on.

 Alternatively, open the Firefox Add-ons Manager from within Firefox, either